-Are you looking for a way to tone down your enhanced whiff-ability?
-While your nose may not have an on/off switch, there are a few things that you can do to decrease the impact of your olfactory senses, including:
+Looking for a way to tone down your enhanced whiff-ability?
+While your nose may not have an on/off switch, there are a few things you can do to decrease the impact of your olfactory senses, including:

 - Surround yourself with pleasant smells: When all else fails, surround yourself with smells that please that hard-working nose of yours.
 Lavender, ginger, and peppermint are just a few scents that are known to reduce morning sickness.
-You may have to experiment to find a scent that truly soothes your newfound nose.
+You may have to experiment to find scents that soothe your newfound nose!

 - Turn off the oven: Hot foods tend to be extra aromatic.
 Opt for foods with odors you can tolerate.
 Or else, stick to uncooked delicacies.

-- Increase that air flow: Open your windows, breathe deep, and get outside.
+- Increase air flow: Open your windows, breathe deeply, and get outside.
 Fresh air is often the best antidote for strong odors.
-You can also eliminate some indoor smells with the help of an air purifier.
+You could also eliminate some indoor smells with the help of an air purifier.

-- Chew gum: Some women report that chewing peppermint gum helps to reduce the effects of a heightened sense of smell.
+- Chew gum: Some women say that chewing peppermint gum helps reduce the effects of a heightened sense of smell.

-- Try saline spray: If you’re caught in the peripherals of an upsetting odor, consider spritzing both nostrils with a bit of saline spray.
+- Try a saline spray: If you’re caught in the peripherals of an upsetting odor, consider spritzing both nostrils with saline spray.

-- Quell your morning sickness: Morning sickness symptoms are often triggered or worsened due to unpleasant odors.
+- Quell your morning sickness: Morning sickness symptoms are often triggered, or worsened, by unpleasant odors.
 Eat small, frequent, bland meals, and snack often to avoid developing an empty stomach.
 According to Michigan Medicine, vitamin B6 is also known to improve pregnancy-related nausea.11Vitamin B6 for Morning Sickness

 - Wash clothing frequently: Studies show that odors cling to synthetic fibers, such as polyester.12Polyester clothes stink after exercise; cotton, not so much

 - Mask it: Carry essential oil, flavored lip balm, lotion, tissues, or handkerchiefs with you wherever you go.
-When you can’t escape the grasp of a foul smell, mask it with a scent you can tolerate.
-Or else, cover your nostrils, breath deeply through your mouth, and keep on cruising.
+When you can’t escape a foul smell, mask it with a scent you can tolerate.
+Otherwise, cover your nostrils, breath deeply through your mouth, and keep on cruising.

 Frequently asked questions

-Is my heightened sense of smell is interfering with my ability to do my job?
+Is my heightened sense of smell interfering with my ability to do my job?

 When will I get my regular sense of smell back?

-Many pregnant women report that their sharpened senses of smell faded after the first trimester.
-Still, other pregnant women have reported that their elevated odor detection continued well into their third trimester.
+Many pregnant women report that their sharpened sense of smell disappeared after the first trimester, while others say that their elevated odor detection continued well into their third trimester.

 Will my sense of smell change or just increase?

 A heightened sense of smell is often accompanied by new smell preferences.
-Much like pregnancy food cravings, many women experience sudden distaste or obsession with seemingly random odors.
+As with pregnancy food cravings, many women experience sudden distaste or obsession with seemingly random odors.